BTTS – This stands for Both Teams to Score!

 One thing that has always intrigued me in the gambling industry is what’s going to be the next fad.
 Bookmakers are always working hard to make betting fresh, often in an attempt to attract a new audience to the industry.

 The latest attraction is that of the Both Teams To Score (BTTS) market.
 It’s a simple concept, where you basically just bet on game where you think both teams will pick up at least one goal each.
 The outcome of the match is actually irrelevant and for this to be successful, we just need goals.
+Each team can score at any point in the match.
+It has to be within 90 minutes and injury time though so be aware that extra time doesn’t count.
+This would only apply to tournament and play off matches, standard league games are always 90 minutes and injury time.

-As part of my increasing ‘How To’ series, this article will be looking at how to go about making a successful Both Teams To Score accumulator and also how to think outside the box a little when making your selections.
+As part of my expanding ‘How To’ series, this article will be looking at how to go about making a successful Both Teams To Score accumulator and also how to think outside the box a little when making your selections.

 Best bookmaker for Both Teams to Score